HanaRybar/english-for-designers/02-bio/case-study.md

 Flowy ornaments and the bold,
 minimal touches.
 <br><br>
-Letka was a masterclass in contrast.
+Letka is a masterclass in contrast.
 Soft and strong.
 Old and new.
 <br><br>